mohammed-ali-boutaine/test-technique/Readme.md

 **Features:**

 - API key input with validation
-- Document display with clean UI
+- Question input for natural language queries
+- Display all relevant documents with relevance scores
 - Error handling for all backend responses
 - Loading states for better UX
-- Styled with Tailwind CSS for modern, responsive design
-- Document display with clean UI
-- Error handling for all backend responses
-- Loading states for better UX

 ## How It Works

-1. **Authentication**: Each client has a unique API key stored in the database
+1. **Authentication**: Each client has a unique API key and client_id stored in the database
+2. **Document Storage**: Documents are loaded into ChromaDB with client_id metadata during initialization
-2. **Request Flow**:
+3. **Query Flow**:
-   - Client enters API key in frontend
+   - Client enters API key and question in frontend
-   - Frontend sends request to `/client-docs` with `X-API-Key` header
+   - Frontend sends POST request to `/ask-question` with `X-API-Key` header
-   - Backend validates API key and retrieves associated client
+   - Backend validates API key and retrieves client_id
+   - ChromaDB performs semantic search filtered by client_id
-   - Backend filters and returns only documents belonging to that client
+   - Backend returns all relevant documents with relevance scores
-3. **Data Isolation**: Server-side filtering ensures clients can never access other clients' data
+4. **Data Isolation**: ChromaDB filtering by client_id ensures clients can never access other clients' data

 ## Approach and Design Decisions

 ### Multi-tenant Architecture

-The application implements a strict multi-tenant architecture where data isolation is enforced at the database level.
-Each client has:
+The application implements a strict multi-tenant architecture where data isolation is enforced using client_id:

-- A unique identifier in the database
+- Each client has a unique identifier (client_id) in the database
 - A one-to-one relationship with an API key
-- A one-to-many relationship with their documents
+- Documents stored in ChromaDB with client_id metadata for filtering

 ### Security Approach

-- **API Key Authentication**: Client identity is determined by the `X-API-Key` header, never by request body parameters
+- **API Key Authentication**: Client identity is determined by the `X-API-Key` header
 - **Server-side Validation**: All authentication and authorization logic is handled on the backend
-- **Database-level Filtering**: SQLAlchemy ORM ensures queries automatically filter by client_id
+- **ChromaDB Filtering**: Documents filtered by client_id ensuring complete tenant isolation
-- **Error Handling**: Proper HTTP status codes (403 for unauthorized, 404 for not found, 500 for server errors)
+- **Error Handling**: Proper HTTP status codes (400 for bad request, 403 for unauthorized, 404 for not found, 500 for server errors)

 ### Technology Choices

-- **FastAPI**: Chosen for its modern async support, automatic API documentation, and type safety
+- **FastAPI**: Modern async support, automatic API documentation, and type safety
-- **SQLAlchemy**: Provides robust ORM capabilities and relationship management
+- **SQLAlchemy**: Robust ORM capabilities for client and API key management
+- **ChromaDB**: Vector database for semantic search with persistent storage
-- **SQLite**: Lightweight database suitable for demonstration purposes
+- **SQLite**: Lightweight database for client/key management
-- **React + Vite**: Fast development with modern tooling and hot module replacement
+- **React + Vite**: Fast development with modern tooling
-- **Tailwind CSS**: Utility-first approach for rapid UI development with minimal custom CSS

 ### Implementation Highlights

+- **ChromaDB Integration**: Documents loaded during startup with client_id metadata
+- **Persistent Storage**: ChromaDB data persisted in `chroma_data/` folder
+- **Semantic Search**: Natural language queries return relevant documents with relevance scores
-- **Lifespan Events**: Database initialization and sample data loading on startup
+- **Lifespan Events**: Database and ChromaDB initialization on startup
 - **Dependency Injection**: FastAPI's dependency system manages database sessions
-- **Error Boundaries**: Try-catch blocks ensure HTTPExceptions are properly raised
-- **Clean Separation**: Backend and frontend are completely decoupled, communicating only via HTTP
+- **Clean Separation**: Backend and frontend completely decoupled

 ## Quick Start